smckech/lordcephei.github.io/pages/formatting.md

 ### _Making Changes_

 ##### _Using Git_
-The site is currently hosted on GitHub and Git is used to manage the site and upload changes.
+The site is currently hosted on GitHub and **Git**{: style="color: blue"} is used to manage the site and upload changes.
 To contribute to the site, please contact . in order to recieve permissions to edit the repository.

-Actually make changes, for those of you unfamiliar with **Git**{: style="color: blue"}, is fairly simple.
+Actually making changes, for those of you unfamiliar with **Git**{: style="color: blue"}, is fairly simple.
 You will need **Git**{: style="color: blue"} installed on your machine before proceeding, more information [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 First, clone the repository to your local disk.

     git clone https://github.com/lordcephei/lordcephei.github.io.git